 Using a .NET-based Interface Asset, Intuiface can send and receive messages through a serial port using the RS232 standard.
-This article illustrates the concept by distribution source code and a sample experience.
+This article illustrates the concept through the sharing of source code and a sample experience.

 - Be sure to review Interface Asset general concepts and then our review of how to develop your own .NET Interface Asset